Ashford United F.C.: Isthmian League South / South East Division (2017– )

 Ashford returned to the Isthmian League South division for the 2017–18 season.
-Any thoughts of a successful season were quickly extinguished with defeats in the first two games which led to the club parting company with manager Danny Lye and the subsequent departure of experienced players.
-Youth team coach Jason Whitmore was appointed manager but having to rebuild the squad – and in the interim fielding inexperienced youth team players – poor results continued including a run of 12 league matches without a win (D2; L10).
+Defeats in the first two games led to the club parting company with manager Danny Lye and subsequently the departure of experienced players.
+Youth team coach Jason Whitmore was appointed manager but poor results continued including a run of 12 league matches without a win (D2; L10).
 During January experienced former Greenwich Borough manager Gary Alexander was appointed as Whitmore's assistant, with a plan for him to take over as manager the following season.
 There was a significant turnover of players with 78 used in the 46 match league season; there were 21 goalscorers with Max Watters topping the list with 8 (from 27 appearances).
 The previous season had been one of positive records, this one featured negatives: 111 goals were conceded over the league campaign – the first time in excess of 100 had been conceded by either Town or United, the goal difference of negative 51 was similarly an unwanted record, the 28 league losses was the worst since the record 29 in the 1997–98 campaign, and the team's 9–1 defeat at Cray Wanderers was the worst for the new 'United' and the highest scoring/winning margin across any of the league's games that season.
 With ten points from their final six league matches the team scrambled to 21st-placed finish (from 24 clubs) and maintained their league status.